 Hypoglycemia : has been reported in children.
 Storage and Keep at room temperature between 15°C and 30°C. Light Sensitivity Protect from light.
 Keep the bottle tightly closed.
 N.B.
 Refer to manufacturer PIL for specific considerations.
-Patient Counselling Keys This drug induces low blood cell counts.
-Avoid infections and bleeding causes.
+Patient This drug induces low blood cell counts.
+Avoid infections and bleeding Counselling Keys causes.
 Talk with your doctor before getting any vaccines or other medications.
-Call a doctor if you have any of these symptoms: signs of infection, signs of kidney problems like unable to pass urine, liver problems like dark urine and yollow skip or over diagraps. yellow skin or eyes, diarrhea, or dermatitis.
+Call a doctor if you have any of these symptoms: signs of infection, signs of kidney problems like unable to pass urine, liver problems like dark urine and yellow skin or eyes, diarrhea, or dermatitis.
 This drug may cause harm to an unborn baby or the loss of an unborn baby.
 Avoid use in pregnant women.
-Sequence of Administration NUDT15 - Mercaptopurine: Patients with inherited mutated NUDT15 gene are at increased risk for severe 6- mercaptopurine toxicity.
+Sequence of NUDT15 - Mercaptopurine: Administration Patients with inherited mutated NUDT15 gene are at increased risk for severe 6- mercaptopurine toxicity.
 Patients with homozygous NUDT15 deficiency (i.e., poor metabolizers]) require substantial dosage reductions.
 In any case, close monitoring of blood counts is necessary.
+TPMT-deficient patients: 6-Mercaptopurine is metabolized by the thiopurine polymorphic S- methyltransferase TPMT enzyme.
+Patients with little or no inherited (TPMT) activity are at increased risk for severe 6- 6-mercaptopurine toxicity from conventional doses of 6-mercaptopurine and generally require substantial dose reduction.
+Consider testing.
+TPMT testing cannot substitute for hematological monitoring in patients receiving mercaptopurine.